sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 }
 ```

-Here, we're declaring an immutable variable using a block that contains a set of expressions, including two additional variables `a`, `b`, and a the eventual return of the last variable `b`.
+Here, we're declaring an immutable variable using a block that contains a set of expressions, including two additional variables, `a`, `b`, and the eventual return of the last variable, `b`.

 This might seem weird, but it's part of Scala's magic; we can define variables inside variables.
 What's cooler is that we don't even need to declare a `return` statement.
-In fact, Scala encourages not to use return statements, since by default, the last evaluated expression inside any block or function is returned.
+In fact, Scala encourages not to use return statements since, by default, the last evaluated expression inside any block or function is returned.

 ## 9. Type declaration
 Up until now, we have not included much data type declaration.
 But wait, didn't we say that Scala was a strong statically typed language?
-Yes indeed, but the compiler is smart enough to infer the data types on compile time on some cases (*there are exceptions, for example, with lists or other more elaborate structures, where we have to explicitly declare the types of the variables inside our list*).
+Yes, indeed, but the compiler is smart enough to infer the data types on compile time in some cases (*there are exceptions, for example, with lists or other more elaborate structures, where we have to explicitly declare the types of the variables inside our list*).

 However, we're talking about a strong statically typed language here, so it's best practice to try to always explicitly declare the data types.
 This is because, unlike other languages like Python, Scala is strict in terms of which operations can be performed with which data types, and it might be easier if we have a clear sense of what data types we have before performing any operation on our variables.